ikswotus/TimeCache/ReadMe.md

 `[{command,key=value}]`
 Ex: `[{regress,points=20}]`

-Not all commands will support options.
-Options may share names amongst commands, but vary slightly in behavior.
+Note: Not all commands will support options.
+Options may also share names amongst commands, but vary slightly in behavior.

 Usage Notes: (These will be demonstrated in example graphs below..)
 * Commands can be repeated for the same query, allowing different options.
 (IF different options are not used, the resulting data will be duplicative).